 5.1 High-Resolution Anatomical Atlases

 High-Resolution Anatomical Atlases play a crucial role in enhancing the teaching and learning of insect morphology and taxonomy by providing detailed, zoomable images of anatomical structures at macro and micro-scales.
-These digital atlases offer comprehensive visualizations of insect body parts such as antennae, wings, mouthparts and genitalia enabling learners to study key diagnostic features that are often difficult to observe through standard laboratory microscopy.
+These digital atlases offer comprehensive visualizations of insect body parts such as antennae, wings, mouthparts and genitalia, enabling learners to study key diagnostic features that are often difficult to observe through standard laboratory microscopy.
 For instance, the Insect Morphology Atlas by the Smithsonian Institution and the high-resolution imagery available through MorphBank and AntWeb serve as exemplary OERs that bridge the gap between static textbook diagrams and live specimens (Dikow et al., 2017; Blagoderov et al., 2012).
 These atlases support asynchronous and remote learning, facilitate self-paced study, and are especially beneficial for visually guided disciplines like entomology.
 Moreover, by integrating metadata, taxonomic annotations, and cross-sectional imaging, they contribute to both systematics research and pedagogy (Johnson et al., 2013).
 Digital atlases like the USDA’s Insect Anatomy Atlas provide scalable vector diagrams for insect body parts.
 These serve as core content in introductory entomology courses USDA Insect Anatomy Atlas (2020).

 5.2 3D Insect Models